lakka-switch/documentation/faq.md

 It happens sometimes : it boots but the LCD stays black.
 When it happens, wait a bit for RetroArch to launch (to prevent corrupting the configuration file) and force shutdown by holding the POWER button for twelve seconds.
 Try to boot again.
 If it _still_ happens, reboot to Horizon before trying again.

 Sometimes however it will not boot at all, giving a black screen everytime you try.
 This is a know issue, and there is currently no known solution.

 &nbsp;
+> **How can I get boot logs?**

+***

+Lakka can use USB as serial output to gather boot and shutdown logs from your PC.
+This only works if the backlight is on (if your copy of Lakka crashes before turning the backlight on, don't bother trying).

+1. On your SD card, go to /lakka/boot, remove boot.scr and rename boot_usb.scr to boot.scr.
+2. Boot Lakka
+3. Plug the Switch to your PC (using an USB-C cable)
+4. If you're using Windows, go to the device manager and check the COM port corresponding to the Switch (warning: it will change it you change the USB port you plug the cable into)
+5. You can now use PuTTY (or similar) to get the logs on the COM port you got in the previous step

+Now to gather boot logs:
+1. Boot hekate
+2. Plug the Switch to your PC
+3. Open PuTTY, don't open the COM port yet
+4. Boot Lakka
+5. As soon as the Switch is connected to your PC (Windows will chime), open the COM port in PuTTY (chad Linux can use a udev rule to open a terminal automatically instead)
+6. You will drop a few early boot messages but most useful stuff will be there (late kernel boot + systemd userland logs).

+&nbsp;
 > **Do my Joy-Cons charge when using Lakka ?**